Last Glacial Period: Deglaciation

-describing over a hundred ocean sediment craters, some 3,000 m wide and up to 300 m deep, formed by explosive eruptions of methane from destabilized methane hydrates, following ice-sheet retreat during the LGP, around 12,000 years ago.
+describing over a hundred ocean sediment craters, some 3 km wide and up to 300 meters deep, formed by explosive eruptions of methane from destabilized methane hydrates, following ice-sheet retreat during the LGP, around 10,000 BC.
 These areas around the Barents Sea still seep methane today.
 The study hypothesized that existing bulges containing methane reservoirs could eventually have the same fate.

 Named local glaciations

 Antarctica

 During the last glacial period, Antarctica was blanketed by a massive ice sheet, much as it is today.
 The ice covered all land areas and extended into the ocean onto the middle and outer continental shelf.
 Counterintuitively though, according to ice modeling done in 2002, ice over central East Antarctica was generally thinner than it is today.

 Europe

 Devensian and Midlandian glaciation (Britain and Ireland)

 British geologists refer to the LGP as the Devensian.
 Irish geologists, geographers, and archaeologists refer to the Midlandian glaciation, as its effects in Ireland are largely visible in the Irish Midlands.
 The name Devensian is derived from the Latin Dēvenses, people living by the Dee (Dēva in Latin), a river on the Welsh border near which deposits from the period are particularly well represented.

 The effects of this glaciation can be seen in many geological features of England, Wales, Scotland, and Northern Ireland.
 Its deposits have been found overlying material from the preceding Ipswichian stage and lying beneath those from the following Holocene, which is the current stage.
 This is sometimes called the Flandrian interglacial in Britain.

 The latter part of the Devensian includes pollen zones I–IV, the Allerød oscillation and Bølling oscillation, and the Oldest Dryas, Older Dryas, and Younger Dryas cold periods.